Hyundai Sonata Hybrid Review

 The 2013 Hyundai Sonata Hybrid is available in one trim.
 It has a four-cylinder engine, electric motor and six-speed automatic transmission.
 The Sonata Hybrid debuted in 2011, and since it sees only minor changes for 2013, this overview uses applicable research and reviews from 2011 and 2012, as well as the current model year.

 Next Steps: Hyundai Sonata Hybrid

-Get the U.S. News Best Price for the Hyundai Sonata Hybrid
+- View the best prices for the 2013 Hyundai Sonata Hybrid

 - See what others paid for the 2013 Hyundai Sonata Hybrid